 Built into any strategic framework are countermeasures.

-Without adopting a well-planned out view of your breakthrough goals, annual objectives, improvement priorities and accompanying actions, you are unable to learn from your failures in an industrialized manner.
+Without adopting a well-planned view of your breakthrough goals, annual objectives, improvement priorities, and accompanying actions, you are unable to learn from your failures in an industrialized manner.

 Add to this the adoption of software to form an archive of these lessons for replication across the entire business, you begin to take a more wholesome view of how your efforts can always bring you one step closer to realizing your goals.

-However, this is dependent on having the correct leadership traits in your management team, as without leaders who embrace shortcomings, and in fact hide these due to poor traits, the value that exists in your efforts will never be realized, regardless of outcome.
+However, this is dependent on having the correct leadership traits in your management team, as without leaders who embrace shortcomings, and in fact, hide these due to poor traits, the value that exists in your efforts will never be realized, regardless of the outcome.

 Your efforts must be communicated